Want to get more out of your RV? Subscribe to the Camping World YouTube channel, and never miss a video.

 Auto-leveling systems are great, but you still need to start fairly level.
 So get your bubble level out and make sure you’re as level as possible before you begin.

 Park the front end of the RV on the downhill side of an uneven campsite or parking space.
-You want your low corners in the front so that you’ll be leveling by raising the front end of the RV rather than the rear.
+You want your low corners in the front so you’ll be leveling by raising the front end of the RV rather than the rear.

 This is a must because when you’re in Park only your rear wheels are locked.
 Your RV could roll off the jacks if one or both of the rear wheels is raised off the ground.
 If you have any doubts, place chocks in front and back of your front wheels and use the parking brake if applicable.